learosema/lea11y/src/fundamentals/index.md

 This is pretty much what you need to learn for thr CPACC certification, but way less detailed.

-- introduction and demographics
+- demographics
+- web dev considerations with accessibility in mind
-- temporary vs permabent vs situational
+- temporary vs permanent vs situational
 - assistive technology
 - disability etiquette or how not to be an asshole
 - theory: medical vs social model of disability
-- Blindness
-- Colorblindness
-- Low vision
-- Deafness
-- Motor disabilities
+- inspiration exploitation
 - Cognitive disabilities
 - Laws and Regulations